A nonreligious publication sponsored by www.UnitedChurchOfPeace.com

 more heavenly world for ourselves as well as others.

-does not believe that God wants us to suffer.
-She doesn’t believe that
+does not believe that God ever wants us to suffer.
+She believes that hardships,

 God will somehow enable a positive outcome or outcomes to eventually result.

 Again and again, we see good things come out of even the most terrible,

 Thus, we can sometimes even feel gratitude for past

 now we’ll talk more about gratitude, because gratitude is fundamental

 to happiness and having a heavenly life.